jazzzooo/ctf-writeups/MapleCTF/jwt.md

 $$ k = \frac{h}{s - r} $$

-As a second exersize, try modifying the given code to make use of this method instead.
+As a second exercise, try modifying the given code to make use of this method instead.